unovue/radix-vue/docs/content/components/menubar.md

 ### Group

-Used to group multiple `Menubar.Item`s.
+Used to group multiple `MenubarItem`s.

 <PropsTable
   :data="[